klemetsson/stratux-zero/README.md

 ## Building the EFM8 firmware

 The onboard 8051 microcontroller requires [Silicon Labs Simplicity Studio](https://www.silabs.com/developers/simplicity-studio) for compiling and flashing the firmware.
+The code is written for [Keil Cx51 compiler](https://www.keil.com/support/man/docs/c51/c51_intro.htm) and uses the [Keil RTX51 Tiny](https://www.keil.com/support/man/docs/tr51/tr51_overview.htm) real time operating system.
+A free Keil license can be registered through Simplicity Studio.

 To program the board you will need a [Silicon Labs USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) and a [TC2030-IDC 6-pin Tag-Connect cable](https://www.tag-connect.com/product/tc2030-idc-6-pin-tag-connect-plug-of-nails-spring-pin-cable-with-legs).
+Four pins need to be wired between the debug adapter and the Tag-Connect cable.